 In EYFS, staff professional judgements are valued.
 Assessments are formative so that they quickly make a difference to children’s learning.
 They inform the provision of activities and experiences which develop children’s skills and knowledge as well as giving opportunity for further practise.
 We record WOW moments on Tapestry and build up a detailed picture of each child using a Child on a Page document.

-Our Subject Leader will also monitor the effectiveness of the geography curriculum through carrying out regular subject 360 evaluations.
+Our Subject Leader will also monitor the effectiveness and progression of the geography curriculum through carrying out regular subject 360 evaluations.
 These evaluations are quality assured by the Senior Leadership and Governors.

 The effectiveness of geography is also monitored through pupil and parental voice throughout the course of the year.